focus-trap/focus-trap/README.md

   - Using the selector or function options is a good way to return focus to a DOM node that may not even exist at the time the trap is activated.
 - **preventScroll** `{boolean}`: By default, focus() will scroll to the element if not in viewport.
 It can produce unintended effects like scrolling back to the top of a modal.
 If set to `true`, no scroll will happen.
 - **delayInitialFocus** `{boolean}`: Default: `true`.
 Delays the autofocus to the next execution frame when the focus trap is activated.
 This prevents elements within the focusable element from capturing the event that triggered the focus trap activation.
+- **document** {Document}: Default: `window.document`.
+Document where the focus trap will be active.
+This allows to use FocusTrap in an iFrame context.

 ### trap.activate([activateOptions])